 Is Travel Insurance necessary?

 Life is all a bit of a gamble.
 It’s like deciding whether or not to buy ‘collision insurance’ on a rental car.
-In many cases, you probably won’t need it; but you never know…
+In many cases, you probably won’t need it; but then, you never know…

 During my three-month coverage in India: